 Intrepid Sourcing has always observed and documented the manufacturing Purchasing Managers Index (PMI) of China.
-Recent gauge of manufacturing activity came in at 51.0.
+Recent gauge of custom manufacturing activity came in at 51.0.
 A static industry would come in at 50.0 which means China’s number is signaling an expansion.
-This trend of activity has continued to increase, spelling high times for Chinese factories.
+This trend of activity has continued to increase, spelling high times for Chinese manufacturing companies.

 The real test for the Chinese economy is expected to come next year.
 Levels of heavy investment by the government is expected to decrease.
 As a result, stimulus will be weaker.
-Influential fiscal measures will be used by the Chinese government.
+Influential fiscal measures will be used by the Chinese government with the help of statistics and inspection companies.

 Regardless, all of the main measures, such as the Reuters, official and Caixin PMI data is expected to signal expansion.
 Analysts unanimously agree the figure should eventually fall but remain above the stagnation level of 50.0

 It has been a great year for China.
-The root cause is the buoyant manufacturing industry.
-40% of China’s GDP depends on manufacturing.
+The root cause is the buoyant contract manufacturing industry.
+40% of China’s GDP depends on lean manufacturing.
 Clearly, favorable trends within this industry will create economic boosts.
-Manufacturing was an area, experts were quick to identify as turbulent early on in the year.
+Lean manufacturing was an area, experts were quick to identify as turbulent early on in the year.
 Foreign investors won’t need to fear a near future dip.

-China’s PMI results bodes well, but it does not portray the entire picture.
+China’s PMI results bodes well, but it does not portray the entire lean manufacturing status.
 Services are becoming an increasingly important industry for the country.
 Agriculture still employs around 35% of citizens.
 Stability can come in the form of all three sectors.
 Long term, the transitioning economy will begin to rely further on services.
 Fortunately, the service industry is looking healthy as well.

 A Tough Nut to Crack: The Chinese Market